Driving in Ireland means keeping left, just like in the UK. UK licence holders can drive in Ireland for short visits without any additional permits.

 Parking

 When looking for a parking space in Ireland, always make sure you look at the signs that indicate the parking rules of each zone.
-In addition, please note that you are not allowed to park within 30 feet of a crossing, junction or pedestrian lights.
-You are also not allowed to park on bicycle tracks, at a bus stop or on yellow lines.
+In addition, please note that you are not allowed to park at a bus stop or on yellow lines.
 Disabled parking is available and indicated by blue lines with the wheelchair symbol.
 Disabled car parking is normally free and has no time limit.

 Fuel

 All the major fuel types are available throughout Ireland.
-You will find petrol under “Unleaded” and diesel under “Diesel”.
-If you are driving an electric car, keep in mind that you will only find electric charging points in the main cities such as Dublin.
+You will find petrol under ‘Unleaded’ and diesel under ‘Diesel’.
+If you are driving an electric car, keep in mind that you will find electric charging points across the country, including in the main cities such as Dublin and Cork.
 You can typically pay for fuel with cash in euros or by card.

-To drive your car in Ireland, you will need a valid UK driving licence, a V5 car registration, a car insurance certificate, and a GB sticker (if you don’t have an EU number plate as specified above).
+To drive your car in Ireland, you will need a valid UK driving licence, a V5 car registration, and a car insurance certificate.

-To hire a car in Ireland, you need a full and valid UK driving licence that you’ve held for a minimum of two years, a valid passport and a credit card to pay for the car hire deposit.
+To hire a car in Ireland, you need a full and valid UK driving licence, a valid passport and a credit card to pay for the car hire deposit, though some agencies may accept a debit card instead.

 Yes, if you are driving in Ireland with your own car, your UK car insurance should cover your trip.
 According to gov.uk, ‘All UK vehicle insurance provides the minimum third-party cover to drive in the EU (including Ireland).’